 The story is split into 3 acts.

-Act 1 is about discovery.
-For Simon and Tilly its love at first sight, but that doesn't mean anything if they aren't willing to take the chance to tell each other how they feel.
+Act 1 is about destiny.
+For Simon and Tilly its love at first sight, but should they leave things up to fate and hope it works out?
+Or do they take a chance and tell each other how they feel.

 Act 2 is about decisions.
 Tilly decides she is going to stop leaving things to chance.
 She is going to find Simon and tell him how she feels, no matter what.